-The active cyber operations aspect of CSE’s mandate would be to carry out activities on or through the global information infrastructure to degrade, disrupt, influence, respond to or interfere with the capabilities, intentions or activities of a foreign individual, state, organization or terrorist group as they relate to Canada’s defence, security or international affairs.
+Active Cyber Operations allow the government to use CSE’s online capabilities to, according to the CSE Act, “degrade, disrupt, influence, respond to or interfere with the capabilities, intentions or activities of a foreign individual, state, organization or terrorist group as they relate to international affairs, defence or security”.

 What does this mean?
 Under an Active Cyber Operations Authorization, CSE could use its capabilities to disable communications devices used by a foreign terrorist network to communicate or plan attacks.